Royce Gracie: UFC 1

 Gracie fought in the finals against karate Kyokushin practitioner and savate world champion Gerard Gordeau.
 Gracie managed to take his opponent to the ground and secure a rear choke, winning the bout.
 During the fight, Gordeau bit Gracie's ear, breaking one of the few rules of the event.
-Gracie retaliated by holding the choke after Gordeau had tapped out, with the Dutchman tapping in panic before they were separated by a referee.
+Gracie retaliated by holding the choke after Gordeau had tapped out, with the Dutchman tapping in panic before they were separated by the referee.
 Royce was then declared the "Ultimate Fighting Champion" and was awarded $50,000 in prize money.

 Rivalry with Ken Shamrock

 After Gracie defeated Ken Shamrock in the first UFC event, a rivalry developed between the fighters.
 Shamrock especially wanted a rematch as, according to him, Gracie had used the gi to favor his grappling while he had not been allowed to use wrestling shoes by the promoters, which he considered an unfair advantage to Gracie.
 Shamrock nonetheless conceded that he had underestimated his opponent.

 A rematch between Royce Gracie and Ken Shamrock failed to materialize at the UFC 2, as Shamrock had broken his hand in training and at UFC 3 Gracie withdrew from the competition due to exhaustion (resulting in Shamrock withdrawing from the event too).
 To solve the problem of the tournament format's unpredictability, a "superfight" in which Gracie and Ken Shamrock would fight in a bout outside the main tournament was scheduled for the UFC 5.